phildionne/golden-bootstrap/readme.md

 ```

 ### Fluid nesting
-You can nest any fluid column in .golden-small and .golden-large.
+You can nest any fluid column in `.golden-small` and `.golden-large`.

 ### Fluid offsetting
-Use .offset-golden-small or .offset-golden-large to offset any golden* column by its counterpart.
+Use `.offset-golden-small` or `.offset-golden-large` to offset any `golden*` column by its counterpart.

 ---

 ## Forms
-Apply Golden Bootstrap's grid to standard form controls through .controls for stacked behavior.
+Apply Golden Bootstrap's grid to standard form controls through `.controls` for stacked behavior.

 ```html
 <div class="controls">